 VTA’s BART Silicon Valley Extension Program (BSV) will expand BART service into Santa Clara County, bringing frequent and reliable regional rail service to over 1.7 million county residents.
 The project is being built in two phases.

 - Phase I will extend service from Alameda County into Santa Clara County, with stops at Milpitas and Berryessa/North San Jose.
-Service is planned to begin in 2020.
+Service will begin on June 13, 2020.